Yusuffrih/Sarah-Gordon-Music/README.md

 * Microsoft Edge
 * Mozilla Firefox

-The compatibility testing was **successful on all websites**, giving the website an equally attractive look and feel as well as functionality on all browsers.
+The testing was **successful on all websites**, giving the website an equally attractive look and feel as well as functionality on all browsers.

 ## Bugs